-- 1. Applicants must be local governments and/or current Tier I or Tier II ZAP recipients. - 2.
-Exhibits must have a direct relationship to the artistic or cultural mission of the museum. - 3.
-Exhibits must be designed by, or in consultation with, a professional exhibit designer and must follow museum standards, as certified by the Utah Museum Association or the National Museum Association. - 4.
+- 1. Applicants must be local governments and/or a current Tier I or Tier II ZAP recipients.
+Exhibits must have a direct relationship to the artistic or cultural mission of the museum. - 2.
+Exhibits must be designed by, or in consultation with, a professional exhibit designer and must follow museum standards, as certified by the Utah Museum Association or the National Museum Association. - 3.
 The County may fund up to 25% of the project budget for long-term exhibits of three to five years.
-For exhibits designed to last five or more years, the County may fund up to 50% of the project budget. - 5.
-Priority may be given to applicants who can demonstrate additional secure funding sources. - 6.
-Applicants must own an exhibit in its entirety, and the exhibit must be on permanent display in a Salt Lake County facility for three years or more before it can travel to outside organizations.
+For exhibits designed to last five or more years, the County may fund up to 50% of the project budget. - 4.
+Priority may be given to applicants who can demonstrate additional secured funding sources. - 5.
+Applicants must own an exhibit in its entirety, and the exhibit must be on permanent display in a Salt Lake County facility for three years or more before it can travel to outside organizations. - 6.
+If County funds are used for an exhibit, then: - a.
+If the exhibit is ever sold to a third-party, the applicant shall pay County its prorated share of the sales proceeds within sixty (60) days of the sale. - b.
+If the exhibit is ever permanently relocated outside of Salt Lake County or will no longer be used by the Applicant, the Applicant shall return the portion funded with County funds less depreciation to the County within sixty (60) days of the relocation.